-Reply to the issues raised in paragraph 21d of the list of issues for diverse stakeholders to be involved in the preparation, implementation, and evaluation of programmes, including by participating in monitoring committees (...).
+Reply to the issues raised in paragraph 21d of the list of issues

+The European Union states that "The partnership principle is embedded in the cohesion policy regulations.
+The Code of Conduct on Partnership aims to enhance the possibility for diverse stakeholders to be involved in the preparation, implementation, and evaluation of programmes, including by participating in monitoring committees (...).
 As an example, the Commission set up the European Community of Practice on Partnership 2021-2027, where persons with disabilities are represented by the European Network on Independent Living and the Romanian Federation of Organisations of Persons with Disabilities."